zcaceres/MPC/Operating-Manual/OperatingManual.md

 ####Give Students real Responsibilities for MPC Services
 For example, a student that wants to develop a café should be in charge of MPCafé.
 An event planner can be the lead coordinator for MPCafé.

+Duties of the Curator
+Maintain a high standard in learning contracts, in admissions, and with visitors and tutors.
+Maintain brand value.

+Be a good steward of the physical space.
+How to pick good stuff for the physical space:

+H